Got a bone to pick?

 Hello!
 I’m Daniel Strigberger■

-For over 20 years, I have handled hundreds, if not thousands, of loss transfer and priority disputes (I know all the dog tricks)■
+For over 20 years, we have handled hundreds, if not thousands, of loss transfer and priority disputes (our knowledge leadership is often imitated but never duplicated)■

 In the complicated world of Ontario’s automobile insurance scheme, there exists a domain that is not for the faint-hearted: loss transfer and priority disputes.
 These cases involve complex and unique issues that demand a profound understanding of both the legal framework and the intricacies of SABS coverage.

-I do not merely dabble in these matters; I have dedicated my career to mastering the art and science behind them, ensuring that every aspect of my approach is both meticulous and strategic.
-My list of reported decisions speaks for itself.
+We do not merely dabble in these matters; Daniel has dedicated his career to mastering the art and science behind them, ensuring that every aspect of my approach is both meticulous and strategic.
+Our list of reported decisions speaks for itself.

 I have authored the only legal textbook dedicated to Ontario automobile coverage law (I’m not saying it’s a bestseller, but my mom has three copies)■

-Additionally, I manage cases involving out-of-province accidents, out-of-province claimants, section 59 of the SABS elections, and WSIB claimants.
+Additionally, we manage cases involving out-of-province accidents, out-of-province claimants, section 59 of the SABS elections, and WSIB claimants.

-Furthermore, I handle many coverage issues related to auto property damage (PD), bodily injury (BI), uninsured motorist (UIM) coverage, and OPCF 44.
+Furthermore, we handle many coverage issues related to auto property damage (PD), bodily injury (BI), uninsured motorist (UIM) coverage, and OPCF 44.

 - Home: Liability and Property